plotly/plotly.github.io/_posts/plotly2/2016-07-08-how-to-create-a-contour-plot.md

 ---
-layout: excel-tutorial-single_layout
+layout: tutorial-single_layout
 title: Contour Plots in Plotly 2.0
 subtitle: Create a plot that represents a 3-dimensional surface by plotting on a 2-dimensional grid.
 permalink: /make-a-contour-plot/
 imageurl: ../static/images/create-contour-plot.md/contour-thumb.png
 state: active